loopdream/youtube-react-app/README.md

 npm i -g nodemon
 ```

-Install yarn and lol at the irony of the following.
+Install yarn and lol at the irony of it all.

 ```shell
 npm i -g yarn